Particular/docs.particular.net/nservicebus/sagas/concurrency.md

  * Concurrently trying to create the same instance of a new saga.
  * Concurrently trying to update the same instance of an existing saga.

-Each saga persister will honor the follwing semantics, see the specific persister documentation for implementation details.
+Each saga persister will honor the following semantics, see the specific persister documentation for implementation details.

 ## Concurrent access to non-existing saga instances